leobudima/elogii-blog/content/internal-vs-external-delivery-fleet-everything-you-need-to-know.md

 To minimize that risk, you will have to have a sophisticated [**reverse logistics**](https://elogii.com/capabilities/reverse-logistics) strategy and a responsive customer service team that enables you to handle those situations efficiently and with minimal cost to the company and effect on the brand image.

-On the other hand, you can choose to outsource your services to an external fleet and let them take on all the liability and risk that comes with operating a delivery service.
+On the other hand, you can choose outsourcing courier services to an external fleet and let them take on all the liability and risk that comes with operating a delivery service.

 # What is an External Fleet?